 New Pedestrian Overpass serving the four corners of the International Drive and Sand Lake Road intersection.

-The first community meeting is tentatively scheduled for Fall 2022.
-At this meeting, the County will present and receive comments on a range of improvement options that could be applied to the intersection.
-The second community meeting is tentatively scheduled for Winter 2022.
-The purpose of the second meeting is to present the study recommendation of the preferred alternative to the public for review and comment prior to the presentation to the local planning agency and Board of County Commissioners.
+At the first meeting, the County presented and received comments on a range of improvement options that could be applied to the intersection.
+The second meeting presented the study recommendation of the preferred alternative to the public for review and comment prior to the presentation to the local planning agency and Board of County Commissioners.

 All e-mail sent to this address becomes part of Orange County public record.
 Comments received by our e-mail subsystem can be read by anyone who requests that privilege.
 In compliance with "Government in the Sunshine" laws, Orange County Government must make available, at request, any and all information not deemed a threat to the security of law enforcement agencies and personnel.